deweb-io/marketplace/README.md

 The service exposes the following endpoints:
 * `GET:/health` - checks if everything is fine and dandy, so the Core UI can disable the plugin if the service is unhealthy and possibly notify the user
-* `GET:/community/<community>` - returns a Single SPA compatible JS package (an AMD module which defines the Single SPA lifecycle stages) that deploys an interface for creating and modifying for-sale items of the current user in the given community.
+* `GET:/items/<community>` - returns a Single SPA compatible JS package (an AMD module which defines the Single SPA lifecycle stages) that deploys an interface for creating and modifying for-sale items of the current user in the given community.
+* `GET:/item/<item ID>` - returns a Single SPA compatible JS package (an AMD module which defines the Single SPA lifecycle stages) that deploys an interface for viewing and interacting with a specific for-sale item.
+* `POST:/items/<community>` - returns details for the items of the current user in the given community.
+* `POST:/item/<item ID>` - returns the details of a specific item.
+* `POST:/items/<community>/new` - creates a new item for the current user in the specified community.
+* `POST:/item/<item ID>/update` - update the status of the specified item of the current user.
 * `GET:/site/<path>` - serves static assets for convenience when developing (will get removed in production)

-### Flows
-TBD
+Note that only the first three endpoints are used by the core UI, while all the others are for internal use, i.e. they are only called from the parcels loaded by the previous endpoints.

 ## Running the Service Locally